Broomhaide History, Family Crest & Coats of Arms

 - Origins Available:

 The name Broomhaide belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Yorkshire, where the name Broomhead was a place-name describing a hilltop with broom bushes.

 The surname Broomhaide was first found in Yorkshire, where the family held "an estate in Hallamshire which passed from the family through an heiress so early as temp.
 Richard II."
 “This surname with several variants is still well known in the West Riding.”

-Important Dates for the Broomhaide family
+Early History of the Broomhaide family

 This web page shows only a small excerpt of our Broomhaide research.
 Another 226 words (16 lines of text) covering the years 1290, 1377, 1399, 1440, 1500, 1667, 1772 and 1784 are included under the topic Early Broomhaide History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Broomhaide include Broomhead, Bromeheuede, Bromehed, Broomehed, Bromhead, Brumhead, Brumit and many more.